Israel begins a limited pause in fighting in 3 Gaza areas as concerns over hunger mount

 Much of Gaza’s population, squeezed by fighting into ever tinier patches of land, now relies on aid.

-In Gaza City, a strike hit an apartment late Saturday in the city’s western side, killing four people, including two women, said the Health Ministry’s ambulance and emergency service.
-In Deir-al-Balah early Sunday, a strike on a tent near a desalination plant killed a couple and another woman, according to the Al-Aqsa Martyrs hospital.
+GHF, which denies involvement in any of the violence near its sites, said there were no incidents at or near its sites.
+The military said it was looking into the report.

-The Israeli military had no immediate comment on the strikes.
-However, it usually blames Hamas for civilian casualties, saying the Palestinian militant group operates in populated areas.
+Ten other people were killed seeking aid in multiple areas of Gaza, including northwestern Gaza City, where more than 50 people were wounded, hospital officials and medics said.

-The military announced Sunday that another two soldiers were killed in Gaza, bringing the total number of soldiers killed since Oct.
-7, 2023, to 898.
+The military, which had no immediate comment on the strikes, announced Sunday that two more soldiers were killed in Gaza, bringing the total number to 898 since Oct.
+7, 2023.

 The war began with Hamas' October 2023 attack on southern Israel, when militants killed 1,200 people, mostly civilians, and took 251 hostages.
 Hamas still holds 50 hostages, more than half of them believed to be dead.